 When dissolving your cooperative, you require a formal decision from the general meeting of members.
 A cooperative ceases to exists once all outstanding debts are paid.
 This is called 'vereffening' in Dutch.

-Mutual insurance company
+Mutual insurance society

 Number of cooperatives.